dpc10ster/RJafrocBook/docs/21-optim-op-point.md

 * Fig. \@ref(fig:optim-op-point-froc-01-next-two-plots) panel labeled **1-2.5** might help one better understand the need for an optimal operating point.
 In moving from the optimal abscissa, namely 0.208 to the maximum abscissa 0.4 one picks ups 0.00494 in LLF, a negligible amount compared to the increase in NLF, namely from 0.208 to 0.4.

+* The explanations in terms of operating points may seem tedious, and indeed they are, which is the reason for choosing a scalar figure of merit, such as the AUC under the wAFROC curve for the optimization.
+The latter approach obviates convoluted explanations in terms of how much additional or fewer LLs or NLs occur as a result of a change in operating point.

 <div class="figure">